awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 When you create a grant, you can optionally specify a grant constraint to allow the operations that the grant permit only when a particular [encryption context](concepts.md#encrypt_context) is present\.
 The grant constraint can be one of two types: `EncryptionContextEquals` or `EncryptionContextSubset`\.
 You can use this condition key to check that the request contains one type or the other\.

-The following example policy statement uses the `kms:GrantConstraintType` condition key to allow a user to create grants only when the request includes an `EncryptionContextEquals` grant constraint\.
+The following example key policy statement uses the `kms:GrantConstraintType` condition key to allow a user to create grants only when the request includes an `EncryptionContextEquals` grant constraint\.
 The example shows a policy statement in a key policy\.

 ```
 {